 Please click HERE to view the list.

 Exchange Programme for Cardiovascular Radiology Fellowships (ESCR)

 ** This programme was put on hold in 2020 and 2021 due to the Covid-19 pandemic.
-Please check this webpage in late 2021 for more information on 2022. **
+It will be available again in 2022.
+Please check this webpage in late 2021 for more information on how to apply for 2022. **